AnshulPandey-01/Virtual_Classroom/README.md

 * Clone the Angular project from <a href="https://github.com/rajendra786952/Online-Test">here</a>.
 * Open the project in VS Code and their in terminal type ``` npm i ```
-* Until it is downloading all the dependencies, clone this Spring Boot Project from <a href="https://github.com/AnshulPandey-01/exam_portal">here</a> and open it using STS and wait for maven to download all the dependencies.
+* Clone this Spring Boot Project from <a href="https://github.com/AnshulPandey-01/exam_portal">here</a> and open it using STS and wait for maven to download all the dependencies.
 * Now to run the angular project type ``` ng serve ```
 * Run spring boot project using STS.